 We were told afterwards, that our shark was just a juvenile.
 They tend to be just 6-8 metres long when they hang out around Mozambique, and it’s almost exclusively juvenile males.
 I mean, I thought he was pretty huge so it was good enough for me!

 Whale sharks can grow more than 12m long.

 Back To Dry Land

 The way to get the boat back on to the beach is rather thrilling!
 Everyone is told to hang on, and the captain guns the engine.
 You are hurtled towards the beach, riding the waves like a surfer, until it all comes to an abrupt halt.
-To be honest, when they were telling us about “re-entry”, it made me rather nervous, but it was nowhere near as bad as i imagined.
-Out you all jump and then it is dragged up the sand by that trusty tractor.
+To be honest, when they were telling us about “re-entry”, it made me rather nervous, but it was nowhere near as bad as I imagined.
+Out you all jump, and then the RIB is dragged up the sand by that trusty tractor.

-Why Was I SO Obsessed by Swimming wih Whale Sharks in Mozambique?
+Why Was I SO Obsessed by Swimming with Whale Sharks in Mozambique?

-2018 then became the year we went swimming with whale sharks in The Maldives.
-We were all set to swim with manta rays and whale sharks in an area chock-full of plankton…but we got there a month early .
+2018 then became the year we were going to go swimming with whale sharks in The Maldives.
+We were all set to swim with manta rays and whale sharks in an area chock-full of plankton…but we got there a month early.
 The internet had got it wrong and we really couldn’t afford to hang out in The Maldives for a month soooo……..

 That is how 2018 became the year I went slightly bananas and determined that we would get to Mozambique for three days and make it happen!
 We WOULD go swimming with whale sharks in Mozambique!!
 (That is why we went out twice).

 If you are thinking of swimming with whale sharks in Mozambique, here is some information you might like to know.